sylvainjule/kirby-bouncer/README.md

 ## 2. Setup

-The intent of this plugin is to limit a user's ability to edit only their Account page + a page (and its children) selected in a *Pages field*.
+The intent of this plugin is to limit a user's ability to edit only their Account page + pages (and their children) selected in a *Pages field*.

 - First, create a new user role (for example, `/site/blueprints/users/test.yml`)
 - Set their permissions, and add a `pages` field: